Polkadot-Blockchain-Academy/pba-content/syllabus/0-Miscellaneous/1-Formal-Methods/intro_slides.md

 - _Bounded_ in BMC to the rescue!

-- loops are unwinded up to a certain bounded depth $k$, else the verification does not terminate. (show in Demo)
+- loops are unwinded up to a certain bounded depth $k$, else the verification does not terminate.

 - determining the _sweet-spot_ $k$ is a trade-off between _tractability_ and _verification confidence_ .